arichtman/www.richtman.au/content/blog/keyless-aws-access-gcp/index.md

    If we don't set the issuer correctly, anyone who has access to the issuer's domain could sign attestations and gain access.
    If we don't limit the audience, then attestations signed _for another application_ would get access.
    For additional security, limit the subject as well.
-   This will mean both sides need to make a change to allow additional users access.
+   This will mean both sides need to make a change to allow additional users access, which negates some advantages of delegation.

 ```json5
 {